 - In proposing and conducting a Sponsored Project at the University, Principal Investigators/Project Directors agree to comply with University Policies, the terms of the Award, and administrative and governmental regulations including, but not limited to, regulations governing employment, employee relations, Effort monitoring and reporting, fiscal processes, purchasing, intellectual property, ethics, conflicts of interest, controlled substance abuse, procurement integrity, experimental use of research animals, use of human subjects in research, and environmental health and safety.

-- ensure completion of all University training requirements by the Principal Investigator/Project Director and students, post-doctoral fellows, and research staff who will work on the Sponsored Project; and
+- ensure all mandatory University training requirements are met by themselves and all participating key personnel including students, post-doctoral fellows, and research staff; and

-- maintain and document the level of Effort described in the Award Statement of Work and budget.
-In the event changes are necessary, the Principal Investigator/Project Director must contact the Office of Research and Graduate Studies, which will coordinate obtaining necessary consents from the Sponsor; and
+- maintain and document the level of Effort approved at award.
+In the event changes are necessary, coordination with the Office of Research and Innovation is necessary to obtain Sponsor prior approval; and

-- prepare and submit technical reports and publications as specified in the Award.
+- prepare and submit all required technical reports and publications as specified in the Award.
 The University considers the failure to submit technical reports by the due date to be a violation of the Principal Investigator/Project Director's agreement with the University and a material breach of the Award.

 - The University affords the Principal Investigator/Project Director the opportunity to request a waiver of the aforementioned responsibilities.
 Such a request for waiver must be in writing addressed to the President of the University who may approve or deny the request at his/her discretion or may delegate such decision to the Provost.